 Inventory management has always been difficult with omnichannel presence for businesses, especially in an eCommerce environment.
-But a company has to maintain the correct balance between its inventory and market trends so that they can meet the demand of its customers.
+But a company has to maintain the correct balance between its inventory and market trends to meet the demand of its customers.
 In the Inventory Management System, Sell through rate is a vital index for determining the performance of products.
-It is a useful metric that indicates how fast a company is turning over its inventory within a specific period.
+It is a useful metric that indicates how fast a company turns over its inventory within a specific period.
 Moreover, it will guide the business to perform the necessary alterations in its inventory strategy.
 This will minimize the inventory and storage costs of the company.
-Sell Through Rate is considered to be an essential retail sales metric that will allow you to monitor the overall efficiency of your supply chain.
+Therefore, sell Through Rate is considered an essential retail sales metric that will allow you to monitor the overall efficiency of your supply chain.
 Let us see how to calculate sell through rate accurately using inventory data.

 Sell Through Rate can be calculated as:

-Actual units sold can be defined as the total sales across all channels, which must be equal to both the inventory and unsold stock in store.
+Actual units sold can be defined as the total sales across all channels, which must be equal to the inventory and unsold stock in store.
 Inventory Snapshot will update you on the regular stock of products and their costs for a company.
 Obtaining only the inventory snapshot will not help you calculate the Sell Through Rate accurately.

 A Sell Through Rate of 40% is considered common and average, while STR of 70% is a superb number to be achieved.
 A good Sell-through rate will be more beneficial to monitor the inventory for a short duration of time than an inventory turnover.
 The following can be listed as the most important Use-cases of Sell-through rates: